jacob-carlborg/remarkify/README.md

 should contain the basename (without the directory path) of the Markdown files, one file per line.

+## Download

+For the latest release see: [releases/latest](https://github.com/jacob-carlborg/remarkify/releases/latest).

+Pre-compiled binares are available for macOS and Linux for 64bit.
+The Linux binaries are completely statically linked and should work on any distribution or version.

 ## Usage

 Specify the Markdown files to combine as arguments, the HTML template to use